merfemor/anki-cards-generator/README.md

-# Anki German cards generator
+# Anki Cards Generator

-This is a script to generate Anki cards for learning German or English words using Google Translate and a pinch of AI.
+Generator of Anki cards for learning German or English words using Google Translate and a pinch of AI.
 Each card contains not only translation to Russian (and English in case of German), but also a sentence example with a translation to English or Russian.
 Also, audios are generated using text-to-speech and embedded into the cards.